-A project is deemed to be complete when a Certificate of Completion has been issued by PCT with the recommendation from the Milestone Monitoring Team (MMT) at the County The format for the Completion Certificate is as shown in Appendix 5, OF4: Completion Certificate.
+A project is deemed to be complete when a Certificate of Completion has been issued by PCT with the recommendation from the Independent Oversight Agent.
+The format for the Completion Certificate is as shown in Appendix 5, OF4: Completion Certificate.